 - 1) Non-renewables: examples include fossil fuel and uranium.
 Once used, the energy is no longer available even if the substance, e.g. carbon, is recyclable. - 2) Minerals that are recyclable but are handled in a way as to make them practically un recoverable: examples include phosphorous and platinum - 3) Elements that are in abundance but cause problems when they accumulate in eco-systems.
-Examples include nitrogen.

-4) Not pollutants but where deleterious practices reduce eco system services.
+Examples include nitrogen. - 4) Not pollutants but where deleterious practices reduce eco system services.
 A good example is clear -felling.
 Cutting down a tree seldom affects eco-system services, but clear-felling affects things like soil water retention and soil erosion, causing problems in waterways far from the felling site.

-We will look at the practical application of flex fees to all of these classes, but first a few worked examples will illustrate the principles.
+The diagram above shows the decision process at the introduction of the mechanism.
+We will look at the practical application of flex fees to all classes, but first a few worked examples will illustrate the principles.